Pylons/colander/docs/index.rst

 Colander
 ========

 Colander is useful as a system for validating and deserializing data obtained via XML, JSON, an HTML form post or any other equally simple data serialization.
+It runs on Python 2.6, 2.7 and 3.2.
 Colander can be used to:

 - Define a data schema.